delfimpandiani/visualsense/6_KG_Construction/README.md

 # RML Mapping and KG Construction

-In order to automatically create KGs we defined mapping rules for transforming input data into semantic web knowledge graphs, according to the developed Visual Sense ontology.
+The next step in our pipeline was the definition of mapping rules for transforming input data into semantic web knowledge graphs, according to the developed Visual Sense ontology.

-For this purpose, we used RML standard….
+## RML and PyRML

-Specifically, we utilized pyRML…. a tool developed by Andrea Nuzzolese
+For this purpose, we used the RML generic mapping language, based on and extending R2RML.
+The RDF Mapping language (RML) is a mapping language defined to express customized mapping rules from heterogeneous data structures and serializations to the RDF data model.
+RML is defined as a superset of the W3C-standardized mapping language, aiming to extend its applicability and broaden its scope, adding support for data in other structured formats.

-# PyRML Mapping Rules
+In order to process the RML files, we utilized pyRML, a Python based engine tool developed by Andrea Nuzzolese.
+It is possible to use pyRML either by means of its API or the command line tool that is provided along with the source package.

-The mapping rules (in turtle format) are hereby available (vs_mapping_rules.ttl).
+## PyRML Mapping Rules

-There is a total of ?? rules, with ??? logical sources and ?? triple maps.
-Most of the logical sources are the json files, but in this first iteration one subset of data had to be converted into CSVs.
-Therefore, there is now also a CSV logical source...
+The mapping rules (in turtle format) can be accessed here.
+The mapping rules utilize three preprocessed JSON files specific to an image (image_data.json, scenegraphs.json, and regions.json) as sources.
+From these, logical sources are used to create multiple triple maps.
+In this first iteration of the pipeline, issues were identified with mapping nested structures.
+Therefore, one subset of data had to be converted from a JSON into tabular CSV data.
+Further refinements for the mapping rules are envisioned.

-A first Knowledge Graph of one image has already been published here.
-The KG instantiates all classes defined by the Visual Sense ontology, and contains information about...
+## KG Publication

-This project was authored by Delfina S. M. Pandiani, Stefano Di Giorgis, and Fiorela Ciroku.
+The Knowledge Graph of one image (ID 2384656) was automatically created with our pipeline, and is available (image_2384656_graph.ttl).
+There were a few minor syntax issues, so post-processing was performed.
+The manually cleaned Knowledge Graph has been published (manually_cleaned_KG_1_image.ttl).
+This KG instantiates all classes defined by the Visual Sense ontology.
+As such, it contains knowledge about one image (Visual Genome ID 2384656) including co-occurent depicted objects, depicted relationships, attributes, pixel data, evoked WordNet synsets, and Conceptual Frames evoked by specific regions.